yaarilab/piglet_personal_Maccac_VDJbase_Processing_light_chain/README.md

 > In this section, in case undocumented alleles were inferred the repertoire is re-aligned and annotated with the additional alleles.

-**4. Clonal inference and selection of colonal representative**
+**4. Pre genotype inference**

-> In this section, clones are infered for the annotated repertoire, and a single representative for each clone whith the least number of mutation is chosen.
+> In this section, Sequences were required to have no mutations within the V region, a single V allele assignment, and alignment starting at position one of the V germline.

 **5. Genotype inference**

-> In this section, genotypes are inferred for each of the IG calls: V, D, and J using TIgGER Bayesian inferernce tool, and a personal reference set is created.
+> In this section, genotypes are inferred for each of the IG calls: V, D, and J using TIgGER Bayesian inferernce tool, and a personal genotype reference set is created.

 **6. Third repertoire alignment and annotation with the personal reference set.**

-> In this section, the repertoire sequences are annotated using IgBlast and MakeDb (presto) against the personal reference set from step 5.
+> In this section, the repertoire sequences are annotated using IgBlast and MakeDb (chango) against the personal genotype reference set from step 5.

 **7. OGRDB statistics.**